berenslab/MorphoPy/README.md

 Descriptions.
 Frequency histograms can be queried for all single value statistics.
 One can provide a distance measure (branch order, path distance from soma) to investigate their spatial distribution.

+You want to compute your own features?
+Go for it!
+We recommend you to check out `networkx` and `shapely` for more options.

 [back to start](#content)